flutter/plugins/packages/video_player/video_player_platform_interface/CONTRIBUTING.md

 ## Updating pigeon-generated files

+**WARNING**: Because `messages.dart` is part of the public API of this package, breaking changes in that file are breaking changes for the package.
+This means
+that:
+- You should never update the version of Pigeon used for this package unless making a breaking change to the package for other reasons.
+- Because the method channel is a legacy implementation for compatibility with existing third-party `video_player` implementations, in many cases the best option may be to simply not implemented new features in `MethodChannelVideoPlayer`.
+Breaking changes in this package should never be made solely to change `MethodChannelVideoPlayer`.

+### Update process

 If you update files in the pigeons/ directory, run the following command in this directory (ignore the errors you get about dependencies in the examples directory):